-In the previous article, we took a look at Google Team Drives, what are they, and the value they bring to organizations wanting to take advantage of today’s powerful collaboration tools for employees.
+In the previous article, we took a look at Google Team Drives benefits, what are they, and the value they bring to organizations wanting to take advantage of today’s powerful collaboration tools for employees.
 We started looking at a few best practices organizations can use to outline a migration to Team Drives, and how can they begin to perform the initial evaluation of resources to migrate.

-Deciding on how file resources will be migrated may seem like a simple decision, however, there are many options here that can be utilized when it comes to migrating data.
+Deciding on how Google Team Drives file resources will be migrated may seem like a simple decision, however, there are many options here that can be utilized when it comes to migrating data.
 Until recently, Google has had no specialized component of G Suite that facilitated migrations to G Suite Apps and Services for organizations.

 Again, with notable mention, Google’s acquisition of AppBridge also provides the Transformer product that can make the actual data migration process much easier than performing it manually.
 Benefits of AppBridge’s Transformer include: